 “Go to sleep now, Mary.
 You worked hard.
 Thank you.”

-Mary lay down on the grass on her left side, bringing her knees to her belly, her left hand under her left cheek.
+Mary lay down on the grass, on her side, bringing her knees to her belly, her left hand under her cheek.

 “Goodnight, Moon,” she whispered, “Thank you for letting me hear you speak.”